 Prerequisites: You need two years of experience in systems administration with a security focus to obtain the CompTIA security+ certificate.

-Exam: The passing score is 750 and there are a maximum of 90 performance-based and multiple-choice questions that must be completed in 90 minutes.
+Exam: The passing score is 750, and a maximum of 90 performance-based and multiple-choice questions must be completed in 90 minutes.

 Examination Cost: $392.